are shown in both the King James Version (KJV) & the Young's Literal

 28 Hast thou not known? hast thou not heard?
 The God of the age--Jehovah, Preparer of the ends of the earth, Is not wearied nor fatigued, There is no searching of His understanding.
 (YLT)

 Job 11:7 — God's wisdom is unmeasureable - To even think that one can know God is laughable!
-You cannot even look upon Hom as a human and live!
+You cannot even look upon Him as a human and survive!

 John 1:18 — Only Jesus Christ has seen the Father and thus only Christ Knows the Father - Yet, before His Coming we will be able to resemble His character traits.

 18 No man hath seen God at any time, the only begotten Son, which is in the bosom of the Father, he hath declared him.
 (KJV)

 18 God no one hath ever seen; the only begotten Son, who is on the bosom of the Father--he did declare.
 (YLT)

 This verse should nail it down for most individuals, yet most still prefer to believe that the God who gave the Ten Commandments was the Father God.
 People forget that if they are not taught of the Father, they would know absolutely nothing of Him, because only Christ has discerned the Father and can describe Him to those that will listen to Him ... not a Church.
 The entire Bible contains scriptures that specifically say that Salvation is for those that have 'ears in which to hear'.